GenaroDS/PingTest/README.md

 A ping test is a method used to measure the speed and stability of an internet connection.
 It works by sending a small packet of data from your computer to a specific server and measuring the time it takes for the server to respond.
 The result is a measurement of the time it takes for your computer to communicate with the server, which can help identify issues with your internet connection.

 ## Screenshots
-Below are some larger and clearer screenshots showcasing the program's system tray colour changing depending on your internet stability:
+Below are some screenshots showcasing the program's system tray colour changing depending on your internet stability:

 <img src="Screenshots/Blue circle.jpg" alt="BlueCricle"> <img src="Screenshots/Green circle.jpg" alt="GreenCircle"> <img src="Screenshots/Yellow circle.jpg" alt="YellowCircle"> <img src="Screenshots/Red circle.jpg" alt="RedCircle"> <img src="Screenshots/Testing.jpg" alt="Testing...">